-March 17th is the feast day of Ireland’s patron saint – St. Patrick.
-But over the years it has evolved into a celebration of Ireland and its people, so many forget that St. Patrick wasn’t actually Irish.
+March 17th is the feast day of Ireland’s patron saint – Saint Patrick.
+But over the years it has evolved into a celebration of Ireland and its people, so many forget that Patrick wasn’t actually Irish…

 St. Patrick has come to be Ireland’s most celebrated immigrant.
 But, following in his footsteps, many Irish-born holy men also went on to become patron saints of foreign lands.

 St. Patrick was born in Britain to a family of Roman descent.
 At 16, he was kidnapped from his family villa by Irish raiders and sold into slavery.
 Around the beginning of the 3rd century, he spent six years in the West of Ireland herding sheep and, during this difficult time, he turned to his faith for comfort.

 Eventually, he managed to escape and return to Britain.
 His parents pleaded with him not to leave again.
 However, St. Patrick decided to return to Ireland after he had a dream that deeply moved him.

 In his Latin autobiography, Confessio, he describes the dream in which he heard the voice of the Irish people.
 He wrote: “They called out as it were with one voice: ‘We beg you, holy boy, to come and walk again among us’.”
 Soon after, St. Patrick returned to Ireland where he travelled far and wide baptising local people.